 Many modern engineering applications require components to move in a precise linear fashion, known as "straight-line motion".
 Today, we take this for granted.
-We can simply purchase an off-the-shelf Linear Motion Guide (like the THK model shown to the right) that guides a device accurately along a rail.
+We can simply purchase an off-the-shelf Linear Motion Guide that moves a device accurately along a rail with low friction.

 The Historical Challenge: Making a Straight Line

-However, in the late 17th and early 18th centuries—before the development of the milling machine or the planer—it was extremely difficult to machine long, perfectly straight, flat surfaces.
-For this reason, creating good prismatic pairs (sliding joints) without significant backlash was nearly impossible.
+However, in the late 17th and early 18th centuries—before the development of high-precision milling machines—it was extremely difficult to manufacture long, perfectly flat surfaces.
+Creating a sliding joint without significant backlash was nearly impossible.

 During that era, engineers had to rely on Linkages.
 Much thought was given to the problem of attaining a straight-line motion using only revolute (hinge) connections, which were much easier to manufacture.

-The most famous early result of this search was the mechanism developed by James Watt for guiding the piston of early steam engines.
+The most famous early result was the mechanism developed by James Watt for guiding steam engine pistons.
 While revolutionary, Watt's linkage did not generate an exact straight line; it produced a figure-eight curve with a straight-line approximation over a limited distance.

 Enter the Roberts Mechanism